Woldingham Circular via Titsey Place walk

 2. Go straight across Croft Road into Long Hill (to the right of Station Road), steadily downhill.
 In 200m there are two footpaths signposted on the right.
 Unless it is excessively muddy, bear right onto the second of these footpaths, heading slightly away from and above Long Hill.

 • The alternative is to carry on down Long Hill for a further 300m and then bear right onto a signposted bridleway, with a plaque for Madeira Walk?.
 This chalky track runs parallel to and just below the footpath across Long Hill, but with less good views.
-You can either rejoin the footpath where the two routes almost merge at [d], or carry on along the bridleway (bypassing the Garden Village) to rejoin the main route at [f].
+You can either rejoin the footpath where the two routes almost merge at [d], or continue on the bridleway (bypassing the Garden Village) to rejoin the main route at [f].

 3. The footpath takes a gently undulating route for 800m, at first between garden fences and later opening out on the left with fine views across to Marden Park valley.
 After going back into trees there is a plaque for Madeira Walk? and you can see the alternative route down to the left, with a bridleway signpost.